Spidoug/Kinect-Xbox-360-Remold/applications/processing/SynKinectStudio/README.md

 ## Linux/Processing compatibility

-The sketch intentionally contains no `static` declarations.
-Shared protocol/configuration objects are normal instance objects so the same `.pde` source can pass Processing's Linux preprocessing rules.

 The application uses one local transport implementation for Windows named pipes and Linux Unix-domain sockets.
 Transport shutdown is idempotent and actively closes both input and output sides so worker threads do not remain blocked while changing tabs or closing the program.

 ## 3D scanner buffering